[introduction / hello nerds]

 have, the more relative and vague it all becomes to me

-(language is too simplistic, each synth deserves a different kind of
+(language is too simplistic for the subject of sound, each synth deserves a different kind of

 appreciation, etc).
 Just remember that I, like all people, have been living in a